Classic One Club Men

 Boyhood Boca fan who lived the dream, playing in the blue and gold from 1956 to 1970 and winning 4 league titles along the way.
 A defensive midfielder, Rattín's tremendous physical presence and great leadership qualities made him a huge idol amongst the Boca fan base, who saw him as one of their own, and a player who epitomised the soul of Boca.

-Quality defender who was one of Borussia's key players during their golden period in the 1970s.
+Quality defender who was one of Borussia Mönchengladbach's key players during their golden period of the 1970s that saw them run out Bundesliga winners five times in an eight year period.

-Brilliant attacking midfielder who spent 17 years with the Nerazzurri from 1960-77, winning 4 Serie A titles and 2 European Cups.
+Brilliant attacking midfielder who spent 17 years with the Nerazzurri from 1960-77, winning four Serie A titles and two European Cup trophies.

 The attacking midfielder happily stuck with the Saints from 1986-02.
 A classic example for English one club men - remaining with a provincial club rather than moving to one of the big-money teams.